eProsima/Fast-DDS/README.md

 Then you have to download the docker image file from https://eprosima.com/index.php/downloads-all

-Load the image and run it (first you must allow root to use graphical interface)
+Load the image and run it

-	$ xhost local:root
 	$ docker load -i ubuntu-fast-rtps.tar
-	$ docker run -it --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix ubuntu-fast-rtps
+	$ docker run -it ubuntu-fast-rtps

 You can run as many images as you want and check the communication between them